-CPLA [m] Complement data memory and place result in the accumulator ment).
-Bits which previously contained a 1 are changed to 0 and vice-versa.
+CPLA [m] Complement data memory and place result in the accumulator which previously contained a 1 are changed to 0 and vice-versa.
 The complemented result is stored in the accumulator and the contents of the data memory remain unchanged.

-Description Each bit of the specified data memory is logically complemented (1's comple-
+Description Each bit of the specified data memory is logically complemented (1s complement).
+Bits

-Operation

-$ACC \leftarrow [\overline{m}]$
+Operation $ACC \leftarrow [\overline{m}]$